-• Amazon Elastic Block Store-Amazon Elastic Block Store (Amazon EBS) offers persistent storage for Amazon EC2 instances.
+- Amazon Elastic Block Store-Amazon Elastic Block Store (Amazon EBS) offers persistent storage for Amazon EC2 instances.
 Amazon EBS volumes provide off-instance storage that persists independently from the life of an instance.
-Amazon EBS volumes are highly available, highly reliable volumes that can be attached to a running Amazon EC2 instance and are exposed as standard block devices.
+Amazon EBS volumes are highly available, highly reliable volumes that can be leveraged as an Amazon EC2 instance's boot partition or attached to a running Amazon EC2 instance and are exposed as a standard block devices.
+When used as a boot partition, Amazon EC2 instances can be stopped and subsequently restarted, enabling you to only pay for the storage resources used while maintaining your instance's state.
 Amazon EBS volumes offer greatly improved durability over local Amazon EC2 instance stores, as Amazon EBS volumes are automatically replicated on the backend (in a single Availability Zone).
 For those wanting even more durability, Amazon EBS provides the ability to create point-in-time consistent snapshots of your volumes that are then stored in Amazon S3, and automatically replicated across multiple Availability Zones.
 These snapshots can be used as the starting point for new Amazon EBS volumes, and can protect your data for long term durability.
+You can also easily share these snapshots with co-workers and other AWS developers. - Multiple Locations-Amazon EC2 provides the ability to place instances in multiple locations.
+Amazon EC2 locations are composed of Regions and Availability Zones.
+Availability Zones are distinct locations that are engineered to be insulated from failures in other Availability Zones and provide inexpensive, low latency network connectivity to other Availability Zones in the same Region.
+By launching instances in separate Availability Zones, you can protect your applications from failure of a single location.
+Regions consist of one or more Availability Zones, are geographically dispersed, and will be in separate geographic areas or countries.
+The Amazon EC2 Service Level Agreement commitment is 99.95% availability for each Amazon EC2 Region.
+Amazon EC2 is currently available in two three Regions: the US-East (Northern Virginia) Region and the US-West